IVSoftware/radio-button-mutiselect/README.md

 The nice thing about Winforms is that you can almost always make a custom version of a standard control with the functionality you want.
 The trick is to try and do it in a way that doesn't upend the expected behavior to the point that your user is frustrated when the UI behavior doesn't match their "mental model" of how it should work.

 That said, I would argue that it's "intuitive enough" that when a multiselection is intended that holding down the [Control] modifier key is an accepted way to access that.
-So let's add multiselect capability that way.
+So let's add multiselect capability that way in a custom `RadioButtonMulti` class that can be swapped out in your designer file.

 [![multiselected][1]][1] _Control + Click to multiselect._